gerarldlee/Leetcode/src/com/leetcode/dp/Longest Common Sequences.md

 - subsequences are not contiguous
 - example:
   - string1 = "ABCDGH", string2 = "AEDFHR".
 The longest common subsequence is "ADH"
-    - it is comon to the both of the strings, and has proper order or letters
+    - it is common to the both of the strings, and has proper order or letters
   - string1 = "AGGTAB", string2 = "GXTXAB".
 The longest common subsequence is "GTAB"
     - it is common to the both of the strings, and has proper order of letters
     - notice how the first "A" in the string1 is not included even though string2 has "A" as well